Sartor Resartus: Plot

 At the writing of Book Two, the Editor has somewhat organised the fragments into a coherent narrative.
 As a boy, Teufelsdröckh was left in a basket on the doorstep of a childless couple in the German country town of Entepfuhl ("Duck-pond"); his father a retired sergeant of Frederick the Great and his mother a very pious woman, who, to Teufelsdröckh's gratitude, raises him in utmost spiritual discipline.
 In very flowery language, Teufelsdröckh recalls at length the values instilled in his idyllic childhood, the Editor noting how most of his descriptions originate in intense spiritual pride.
-Teufelsdröckh eventually is recognized as being clever, and sent to Hinterschlag ("Slap-behind") Gymnasium.
+Teufelsdröckh eventually is recognised as being clever, and sent to Hinterschlag ("Slap-behind") Gymnasium.
 While there, Teufelsdröckh is intellectually stimulated, and befriended by a few of his teachers, but frequently bullied by other students.
 His reflections on this time of his life are ambivalent: glad for his education, but critical of that education's disregard for actual human activity and character, as regarding both his own treatment and his education's application to politics.
 While at university, Teufelsdröckh encounters the same problems, but eventually gains a small teaching post and some favour and recognition from the German nobility.
 While interacting with these social circles, Teufelsdröckh meets a woman he calls Blumine ("Goddess of Flowers"; the Editor assumes this to be a pseudonym), and abandons his teaching post to pursue her.
 She spurns his advances for a British aristocrat named Towgood.
 Teufelsdröckh is thrust into a spiritual crisis, and leaves the city to wander the European countryside, but even there encounters Blumine and Towgood on their honeymoon.
 He sinks into a deep depression, culminating in the celebrated "Everlasting No", disdaining all human activity.
 Still trying to piece together the fragments, the Editor surmises that Teufelsdröckh either fights in a war during this period, or at least intensely uses its imagery, which leads him to a "Centre of Indifference", and on reflection of all the ancient villages and forces of history around him, ultimately comes upon the affirmation of all life in the "Everlasting Yea".
 The Editor, in relief, promises to return to Teufelsdröckh's book, hoping with the insights of his assembled biography to glean some new insight into the philosophy.